Xe4aTeL/C-Embedded-Labs/README.md

 # C-EmbeddedLabs
-Study repo for works in C/Embedded
+This repository was created for completed tasks of C/Embedded subject